Skip to main content

 Overview

-Dograh exposes an MCP (Model Context Protocol) server that lets AI assistants like Claude Code, Claude Desktop, and Cursor access your workspace and documentation.
+Dograh exposes an MCP (Model Context Protocol) server that lets AI assistants like Codex, Claude Code, Claude Desktop, and Cursor access your workspace and documentation.
 Once connected, an assistant can list your agents, fetch agent definitions, and search Dograh docs on your behalf.

 Prerequisites